-Agility CMS offers marketers built-in page management features, with which they can create, manage and organize pages using reusable blocks and sitemaps – all without having to rely on a developer.
+Agility CMS offers marketers built-in page management features, with which they can create, manage and organize pages using reusable blocks and sitemaps without relying on a developer.

-Snipcart is a Jamstack favorite tool to add a shopping cart to your website and start accepting international payments in minutes.
-Snipcart is an eCommerce solution that allows you to use a Headless CMS and the frontend frameworks you love.
+Snipcart is a Jamstack favourite tool to add a shopping cart to your website and start accepting international payments in minutes.
+Snipcart is an eCommerce solution that allows you to use a Headless CMS and the front-end frameworks you love.
 It also offers a full back office management dashboard where you can track and analyze your eCommerce data.

-We'll be using this template as a starting point because it uses features such as Native Page-Management and gives you a basic structure for you Next.js website.
-Our Next.js and Agility starter serves an example based on our recommended best-practices.
+We'll use this template as a starting point because it uses features such as Native Page Management and gives you a basic structure for your Next.js website.
+Our Next.js and Agility starter is an example based on our recommended best practices.